minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 But how do campaign donors influence politics?
 The prime example is the brothers David and Charles Koch, who are one of the most influential donors who have a multifaceted approach when it comes to their involvement in US politics.
-On the one hand, they shape the mindset of the US population through organised groups, think tanks, and networks of other mega-donors with similar political and social ideologies, such as the Koch Network @Hertel-Fernandez_Skocpol_Sclar_2018.
+On the one hand, they shape the mindset of the US population through organized groups, think tanks, and networks of other mega-donors with similar political and social ideologies, such as the Koch Network @Hertel-Fernandez_Skocpol_Sclar_2018.